paulguerrero/pcpnet/README.md

 # PCPNet
-This is our implementation for [PCPNet](http://geometry.cs.ucl.ac.uk/projects/2018/pcpnet/), a network that estimates local geometric properties such as normals and curvature from point clouds.
+This is our implementation of [PCPNet](http://geometry.cs.ucl.ac.uk/projects/2018/pcpnet/), a network that estimates local geometric properties such as normals and curvature from point clouds.

 ![PCPNet estimates local point cloud properties](https://raw.githubusercontent.com/paulguerrero/pcpnet/master/images/teaser.png "PCPNet")